 11. CI Army List: CINS score list’s subset is the CI Army List.
 The poorly rated Internet providers that are not part of another list of threats are being focused on by the CI Army List.

-13. C1f App: C1f app is an application that aggregates the open-source and private threats.
-C1f app is running for a long time and it provides a dashboard for statistics and allows searching through open API.
-Historical data is being searched by C1f App.
+13. C1f App: C1f app is an application that aggregates open-source and private threats.
+C1f app is running for a long time, and it provides a dashboard for statistics and allows searching through open API.
+C1f App is searching historical data.

-14. Cymon: All the indicators of threats are clubbed into a single interface in order to face multiple threats through a single interface and this is being done by Cymon.
+14. Cymon: All the indicators of threats are clubbed into a single interface in order to face multiple threats through a single interface, and Cymon is doing this.
 It provides an API along with a web interface to search the database.

 15. Disposable Email Domains: Disposable Email Domains is a collection of anonymous or disposable emails used as spam services.

 16. DNS Trails: This intelligence tool, DNS trails, provides the DNS information that is current and historical, information about WHOIS, finding websites related to certain internet providers, subdomain technologies, and knowledge.

 20. Exploit Alert: The list of exploits that are released recently.

 21. ZeuS Tracker: The feodo tracker abuse.ch is tracking the feodo trojan.

-23. Fraud Guard: The internet traffic is continuously collected and analyzed to easily validate its usage and this service is provided by the threat intelligence tool Fraud Guard.
+23. Fraud Guard: The internet traffic is continuously collected and analyzed to easily validate its usage, and the threat intelligence tool Fraud Guard provides this service.

-26. Honey DB: The activity of honeypot’s real-time data is provided by honey DB.
-HoneyPy honeypot is used to deploy the honeypots on the internet and the data is extracted from them.
+26. Honey DB: The activity of the honeypot’s real-time data is provided by honey DB.
+HoneyPy honeypot is used to deploy the honeypots on the internet, and the data is extracted from them.
 The collection of honeypot activity is given access by honey DB.
-It also contains clubbed data from several honeypot twitter feeds.
+It also contains clubbed data from several honeypot Twitter feeds.

-28. Majestic Million: As per the ranking by Majestic, Probable Whitelist of the top 1 million web sites.
+28. Majestic Million: As per the Majestic, Probable Whitelist ranking of the top 1 million web sites.
 The referring subnets are used to order the sites.

-29. Malc0de DNS Sinkhole: The domains that are involved in distributing malware since the past thirty days are updated in a file using Malc0de DNS Sinkhole.
+29. Malc0de DNS Sinkhole: The domains that are involved in distributing malware for the past thirty days are updated in a file using Malc0de DNS Sinkhole.

 The threat intelligence tools provide strategies and enhancements against cyber-attacks, but it is important to educate the employees of the organization about cyber-attacks.
 A simple phishing email is the beginning of any cyber-attack.
 If the employees are not well trained to recognize and report suspicious emails, the usage of the above-mentioned tools will be of no use.
 Hence educating the employees about cyber attacks plays a critical role in threat intelligence.